WebAssembly/gc/proposals/gc/waml/README.md

 ## Overview

-Waml is a typed mini-FP language in the style of ML and friends.
+Waml is a typed FP language in the style of ML and friends.
 It is meant to be representative of the most relevant problems that arise when compiling such languages to Wasm with GC extensions.
 These arguably are:

 * currying
 * polymorphism